shiki65536/object-detect-album/README.md

 🖼️ object detect album
 ![framework](https://i.imgur.com/8ah2M8c.png)

+Upload your photo and the system will automatically detect the object.

 ## SYSTEM ARCHITECTURE

 The system is composed of several key components - Lambda, AWS Cognito, Amazon DynamoDB, API Gateway, and S3 - that collaboratively work to deliver the desired functionality.
-By harnessing the power of these components, the system facilitates user authentication, efficient request routing, secure image storage, and proficient data management.
-This strategic integration ultimately culminates in a seamless and dependable user experience.

 ## WEBSITE